 Score: 3 / 5

-ESET's support can be reached through the desktop app's main menu.
-The site features well-written and informative articles in a knowledgebase, as well as video tutorials.
-It is somewhat strange why ESET's knowledgebase can only be perused through the search function, with no table of contents available.
+ESET's support can be reached via the desktop app's home screen.
+The site you'll be forwarded to features well-written and informative articles in a knowledgebase, as well as video tutorials.
+We were a bit curious as to why ESET's knowledgebase can only be perused through the search function, with no table of contents offered.
 There's also a forum, which is fairly active.

-Support can only be contacted directly through a ticket, with the form available only after clicking through a series of FAQs intended to help you solve the problem beforehand.
-Even faster, for 11 hours on Mondays-Fridays there's a live chat.
+Direct support is only offered via support tickets, and even then, you'll have to hunt around for the form, appearing after you've clicked "No" on a series of FAQs.
+Should you require faster support, for 11 hours on Mondays-Fridays there's a live chat.
 There, our question was answered within a few minutes.
-Unfortunately, ESET doesn't offer a hotline, however, the Slovak provider does offer better support than most of its competitors.
+Unfortunately, ESET doesn't offer a telephone hotline, however, the Slovak provider does offer better support than most of its competitors.

 Score: 4.3 / 5

-ESET's antivirus program is available for Windows in three subscriptions and for MacOS in two subscriptions.
-You can select the number of devices (1-10) and the length of the subscription (1-3 years), which offer increasing savings depending on the number and length.
-For Android there is only one subscription, but you can also purchase parental controls as a stand-alone product.
+ESET's antivirus program is available for Windows in three subscriptions namely, ESET NOD32 Antivirus (doesn't include an Android version), ESET Internet Security, and ESET Smart Security Premium.
+You can specify the number of devices (1-10) and the length of the subscription (1-3 years), which offer greater savings as they increase.

-For business clients, there are other subscriptions which depend on the size of the organization.
+For business clients, there are other subscriptions, however, these are calculated based on the size of the organization.